Fran-P-github/TP-Final-Space-Invaders/README.md

-# TP Final - Space Invaders
+# TP Final - Space Invaders 👾

-TODO: add description
+This is a Space Invaders game recreation.
+The game can be run on a PC, but also on a Raspberry PI with a 16x16 LED matrix connected as the "screen", and a joystick with a button for player control.

+---

 ## 🎮 Controls

+### ⌨ For PC

 Arrow left/right: Move